About the Communications Department

 The Communications Podcast is hosted by Professor Tom Kenny with new episodes posted each month during the semester.
 Professor Kenny interviews current students, graduates, faculty, staff and professionals in the communications industry.

 Click here for more information about the Communications Podcast!

-Alumni Articles – Catching Up With COM Graduates
+Alumni Articles – Catching Up With Communications Graduates

 Our graduates are fortunate to have amazing stories to share with our current communications students.
-Each month during the semester, we post a brand new article catching up with a communications alum from all three specializations (new media, professional and media)!
-Our graduates share with you their experience as a COM student, internship & course advice, current job in the industry and so much more!
+Each month during the semester, we post a brand new article catching up with a communications alum from all three areas (new media, professional and media)!
+Our graduates share with you their experience as a COM student, internship & course advice, their current job in the industry and so much more!

 Click here for the latest edition!

 “I am so grateful to have had the opportunity to be apart of the communications department at Molloy.
 Throughout my years, I have learned so much more than I could of possibly imagined.
 Being able to learn with a combination of media, new media and professional communications broadened the ways in which life can take me.
 Getting the chance to experience this all is something that I wouldn’t trade for the world.
 I am forever thankful for the most amazing professors that have made such an impact on me, and for the lifelong friendships I made along the way!”